CEREBRAL VENOUS THROMBOSIS

 - search for the provoking conditions (listed in the table above) in the patient’s personal history

-- signs and symptoms result from intracranial hypertension (headache, mental changes) and/or parenchymal lesion (venous infarct +/- hemorrhage) (focal neurological deficit, seizures)
+- signs and symptoms of CVST result from intracranial hypertension (causing headache or mental changes) and/or parenchymal lesion (venous infarct +/- hemorrhage), manifesting as focal neurological deficit or seizures

-- the most common symptom in CVST is a headache (80-90%), often accompanied by nausea and vomiting
+- the most common and usually initial symptom is headache (80-90%), often accompanied by nausea and vomiting

 - isolated intracranial hypertension syndrome occurs in 20-40% of cases